yWorks/yfiles-for-html-demos/demos/input/marquee-node-creation/README.md

 This is done by adding a listener that creates a node the size of the marquee rectangle when a selection is finished.

 Also note that the marquee rectangle snaps to other nodes.
-This is achieved by using a custom [MarqueeSelectionInputMode](https://docs.yworks.com/yfileshtml/#/api/MarqueeSelectionInputMode) and relaying the size and location of the marquee rectangle to a [SnapContext](https://docs.yworks.com/yfileshtml/#/api/SnapContext), which provides a visualisation as well as a [SnapResult](https://docs.yworks.com/yfileshtml/#/api/SnapResult) to which the marquee rectangle can be snapped to.
-The [NodeStyle](https://docs.yworks.com/yfileshtml/#/api/NodeStyle) used for default node creation is reused in the marquee's template to style the selection rectangle.
+This is achieved by using a custom [MarqueeSelectionInputMode](https://docs.yworks.com/yfileshtml/#/api/MarqueeSelectionInputMode) and relaying the size and location of the marquee rectangle to a [SnapContext](https://docs.yworks.com/yfileshtml/#/api/SnapContext), which provides a visualization as well as a [SnapResult](https://docs.yworks.com/yfileshtml/#/api/SnapResult) to which the marquee rectangle can be snapped to.
+The [INodeStyle](https://docs.yworks.com/yfileshtml/#/api/INodeStyle) used for default node creation is reused in the marquee's template to style the selection rectangle.

 ## Things to Try